maciejczerniak/Media_Emotion_Pipeline/task11/readme.md

 ### Stakeholder Summary
 This model provides the **Content Intelligence Agency** with a transparent, maintainable, and cost-effective tool for emotion classification in media transcripts - enabling scalable emotion analytics without reliance on external LLM APIs.

-## 7. Sustainibility Considerations

-Here’s a refined and more professional version of your text — clear, concise, and consistent in tone while keeping all the technical details intact:

 ---

 ## 7. Sustainability Considerations